Slackadays/Chata/README.md

 A symbol is the name of an action, function, variable, or other component of a Chata program that the code refers to by a Human-readable string of valid characters.

 A statement is a combination of symbols that fits on one line.

+A scope is the part of a Chata program in which code within the part can access variables.

+A variable is named container of data of a specific type.

+A namespace is a way to abstract variables within a single name.

 ## General Requirements